 Caring for our waterways

-A new collaboration between Cardiff University and the Canal & River Trust will examine the social, environmental and economic impacts of waterways across the UK.
-It aims to demonstrate the existing and potential public benefits they deliver and support work to protect and preserve them for future generations.
+A new collaboration between the University and the Canal & River Trust will examine the social, environmental and economic impacts of waterways across the UK.

 The Canal & River Trust is a new charity entrusted with the care of 2,000 miles of waterways, docks and reservoirs in England and Wales.
 It aims to inspire as many people as possible to connect with canals and rivers, widening the enjoyment of waterways and protecting them for future generations.

-In the first three years of the partnership between the Trust and the University's Sustainable Places Research Institute the aim is to provide evidence for the benefits well-maintained waterways can and do deliver and, in particular, highlight the potential health benefits of some of the activities undertaken around the waterway system.
+In the first three years of the partnership between the Trust and the University's Sustainable Places Research Institute, research will focus on providing evidence for the benefits well-maintained waterways can and do deliver and, in particular, highlighting the potential health benefits of some of the activities undertaken around the waterway system.

 Professor Terry Marsden, Director of the Sustainable Places Research Institute said: "Our aim as an Institute is to bring together leading academics and research clusters across a wide-range of disciplines and develop place-based approaches and solutions to some of the key question we now face in society.